Is there anything more precious than hearing your baby’s heartbeat?

 All measurements aside, the most critical factor is your intuition and your experience.
 If you feel something is wrong, call your OB provider.
 Women are experts in their bodies and their babies.

 Editor's Note:Caitlin Goodwin, MSN, RN, CNM

 Pregnancy Warning Signs

 If you experience any of the following warning signs during pregnancy, contact your healthcare provider immediately (source):

 - Severe abdominal pain.

 - A decrease in your baby’s movements.

 - Inability to eat or drink.

-Any of these could signal your baby is in distress and should be attended to by a doctor.
-Every woman is different and has different health risks.
-When you learn you are pregnant, go over these risks with your doctor and learn the warning signs specific to your situation.
+Any of these could signal your baby is in distress and you need to see an OB provider.
+Every woman is unique and has different health risks.
+When you learn you are pregnant, go over these risks with your doctor or midwife and learn the warning signs specific to your situation.

 Fetal dopplers are encouraged by some as a way to enjoy your baby’s heartbeat and learn about their health.
 However, unknown consequences, lack of training, and inaccurate results can lead to a lot of trouble.
 That is why we feel at-home fetal doppler usage is unsafe.